 “I understand that what I’m about to tell you may sound incredible, but it’s very important you hear me out,” I say.
-I pause a beat, waiting for a response, but I all I get is a blank stare.
+I give her a chance to respond, but I all I get is a blank stare.
 “Hector had in his possession a dangerous magical artifact, and I have reason to believe that artifact is still here in your house.
 I’d like to remove it, for your safety and for the safety of the general public.
 I want to make sure this thing never hurts anyone ever again.”

-“Oh.
-So you’re the little bitch who sent my boy away.”
+“Oh, you’re the evil bitch who sent my boy away.”

-I feel the surge of power a split-second before Jones strikes.
 Magical attacks can take on so many forms it’s tough to conjure up the proper countermeasure in time, so the best defense is to not be there when the hammer falls.
 Fortunately, short-range teleportation is second nature to me.
-I reappear at the corner of the front lawn, which affords me an excellent view of the doorframe as it explodes.
-It’s a concentrated, focused blast that sprays daggers of wood at the spot where I stood not a half a heartbeat ago.
+I reappear at the corner of the front lawn, which affords me an excellent view of the front door as it goes off like a bomb.
+It’s a concentrated, focused blast that sprays daggers of wood right where I was standing.

 Doesn’t it figure?
 I play nice and it turns out Mad Hector inherited his power — and his disposition — from Mommy Dearest.
-Should’ve just flattened the house and been done with it.
+I should’ve flattened the house and been done with it.

 Live and learn.

 “You took my boy from me!”
-Jones shrieks, stepping out onto the porch, eyes blazing with hatred.
+Jones shrieks, stepping out onto the porch, eyes blazing.